-Operational Setpoints
+Operational Setpoints (TruDry)

-Selecting the Next button from the Alarm Setpoints screen will take you to the Operational Setpoints screen which provides you with the ability to change operational values that affect the performance of the machine.
+Selecting the Operational Setpoints screen from the bottom ribbon will provide you with the ability to change operational values that affect the performance of the machine.

 Plenum Temperature

 The Plenum Temperature set point is used to control the plenum temperature when the burner is lit.
 The PLC will control plenum temperature by adjusting the burner control valve to increase or decrease the amount of fuel flowing to the burner.